Carlos0934/web3-vault-app/README.md

 - Clone the repository
 - Install the flutter dependencies using `flutter pub get` in the app directory
 - Install the node dependencies using `npm install` in the api directory
-- Install hardhat project dependencies using `npm install` in the web3 directory

 ## Usage
 - Start the flutter application using `flutter run` in the app directory
 - Copy the .env.example file as .env  in the api directory and add the required environment variables
 - Start the node.js server using `npm run dev` in the api directory
-- Copy the .env.example file as .env  in the web3 directory and add the required environment variables
-- Compile the smart contracts using `npx hardhat compile` in the web3 directory
-- Deploy the smart contracts using `npm run deploy` in the web3 directory

 ## License